 Chicago is renowned for its cultural offerings with more than 60 museums and a dedicated Museum Campus, home to The Field Museum, Shedd Aquarium and Adler Planetarium.
 Don't miss the Art Institute of Chicago, containing 300,000 works in its permanent collection, and Museum of Science and Industry, the largest in the Western Hemisphere.

 As the only U.S. city with five regional Tony Award-winning theaters – Goodman, Chicago Shakespeare, Lookingglass, Victory Gardens and Steppenwolf – Chicago’s theater scene takes center stage.
 You can catch shows at more than 200 venues in addition to performances from esteemed companies such as Joffrey Ballet, Lyric Opera and Chicago Symphony Orchestra.

 Top Cuisine, Shopping and Music

 Shopping is an equally big deal here.
-Don’t miss Michigan Avenue’s 13-block stretch, The Magnificent Mile, with more than 300 stores.
+Don’t miss Michigan Avenue’s 13-block stretch, The Magnificent Mile, with more than 460 stores.
 Explore major department stores, luxury boutiques and the can't-miss, multilevel Water Tower Place mall.
-If it’s music you’ve come for, you’ll find everything from live music venues to outdoor events like Millennium Park concerts, Lollapalooza and the Chicago Blues Festival.
+If it’s music you’ve come for, you’ll find everything from live music venues to outdoor events like Millennium Park concerts, Lollapalooza and the Chicago Blues and Jazz Festivals.
 For nightlife, head to the many cocktail lounges, sports bars or dance clubs that dot the entertainment landscape.
 Opt for tickets to a legendary comedy club, The Second City, where comedians such as Tina Fey, Steve Carell and Stephen Colbert got their start.